zinchse/hbo_bench/README.md

                 #    becomes effectively unknown.
 ```

 # 🚀 How To

-The key object that allows emulation of DBMS operation is `Oracle` (terminology is taken from maths, no connection with @Oracle).
-The simplest examples of using its functionality are presented in `example.ipynb`
+The key object that allows emulation of DBMS operation is `Oracle` (terminology is taken from mathematics, not connected with @Oracle).
+Simple examples of using its functionality are presented in `example.ipynb`

 [![example.ipynb](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/zinchse/hbo_bench/blob/main/src/hbo_bench/example.ipynb)

-**Example.** How to access the stored data _directly_:
+**Example:** How to access the stored data _directly_:
 ```python
 import json
 dop = 1